 Isocure core process is a cold process where special binders are mixed with the sand immediately prior to being blown by compressed air into the core box.
 The binders are then set by a gas injected into the core box to make the core hard.
 Coldbox is the most popular core making process used to produce sand cores in today’s North American foundries.

-For your high volume applications, our 3 Disa vertical molding machines are available to produce parts in both ductile and gray iron.
+For your high volume applications, our 3 Disa vertical molding machines are available to produce parts in both ductile casting and gray iron casting.

 (2) Disa Mark 5B 21″x26″